 Oyster Boy

-From birthday bashes to swanky shindigs and even really rather nice restaurants like Chiltern Firehouse, from humble beginnings at the Columbia Road Flower Market, Oyster Boy has grown into a mollusc-obsessed man of a brand.
+From humble beginnings at the Columbia Road Flower Market, Oyster Boy has grown into a mollusc-obsessed man of a brand.
+Offering oyster shucking services for private events like birthday bashes to swanky shindigs in rather nice restaurants like Chiltern Firehouse.

-Worried you won’t be getting an invite to one of the private parties they shuck for?
-Fear not, they haven’t forgotten their roots.
+If you´re just visiting and do not have an invite to one of the private parties they are shucking for then fear not!
+They haven’t forgotten their roots!
 On Saturday, find them at East London’s fantastic Broadway Market, or on Sunday, down at Columbia Road where it all began.

 Wright Brothers Oyster & Porter House

-Launching in 2002, Ben and Robin were the forerunners of the oyster renaissance, and what they don’t know about oysters isn’t worth knowing.
+Launching in 2002, Ben and Robin Wright were the forerunners of the oyster renaissance.
+What they don’t know about oysters isn’t worth knowing.

-With three locations from Borough Market to South Kensington, you’ll not only find a changing and seasonal offering of oysters, but a fantastic tribute to British seafood from coast to coast – Brixham scallops, whelks, or brown crab croquettes.
+They have three locations from Borough Market to South Kensington.
+Here, you will find a changing and seasonal offering of oysters, and a fantastic tribute to British seafood from coast to coast.
+Think Brixham scallops, whelks, or brown crab croquettes.

 Insider’s tip: The price of the oysters can change depending on certain deals throughout the week.
 Some of the locations offer a happy hour with reduced prices, so check their website, Facebook or Instagram pages to stay in the loop!